shirakaba/react-nativescript/README.md

 ## Setup

 The library is not stable yet, so I won't be publishing it to npm anytime soon.
 For now, you can install the latest commit of the project directly from GitHub at any time.
-The following instructions assume that you'll be developing in TypeScript
+The following instructions assume that you'll be developing in TypeScript.

 ```sh
 # Create a project like this (or continue from an existing one)